-Reception to follow, Grand Maple Ballroom, UVM Dudley Davis Center
+Reception to follow, Grand Maple Ballroom, UVM Dudley H. Davis Center

 On Friday, October 13, the White Coat Ceremony will begin at 2:30 pm at Ira Allen Chapel.
-The program lasts about an hour, and includes greetings by leaders from the medical school and medical center, a keynote speaker, the White Coat cloaking, and the recitation of the modern Hippocratic Oath adopted by the Larner College of Medicine.
-A reception will follow at the Dudley Davis Center for all students and families.
+The program duration is approximately an hour, and includes greetings by leaders from the medical school and medical center, the previous year's LCOM Leonard Tow Humanism in Medicine Award Faculty Recipient as a keynote speaker, the white coat cloaking, and the recitation of the LCOM-adopted modern Hippocratic Oath.

 Christa Zehle, MD